Bariskau/pipescript-ts/README.md

 ## Installation

-Use the package manager npm to install typescript-pipeline.
+Use the package manager npm to install pipescript-ts.

 ```bash
 npm install pipescript-ts